Vanessa Feltz: 2011–present: Talk show reboots and other work

 Feltz took on a greater workload of radio and TV presenting in 2011.
+In January of that year, she began hosting the BBC Radio 2 Early Breakfast Show and a rebooted version of her programme The Vanessa Show on Channel 5.
+In March 2011, Channel 5 moved the topical daytime show to an afternoon slot at 14:15 following disappointing ratings for the morning slot.
+The move allowed Feltz to appear in live editions of her TV show after her morning radio commitments.
+The show featured a mix of celebrity interviews, news items and debate around a range of issues.
+Ratings eventually improved and a second series of the show was planned to commence in September 2011 but it never went ahead.
+The Guardians "Media Monkey" blog dubbed Feltz "officially the hardest working woman in broadcasting" due to her weekday broadcasting commitments.

-She took over the BBC Radio 2 Early Breakfast Show on 17 January 2011 broadcasting from 05:00 until 06:30 each weekday in the slot formerly occupied by Sarah Kennedy.
+Feltz hosted the Early Breakfast Show for the next decade, initially broadcasting from 05:00 until 06:30 each weekday in the slot formerly occupied by Sarah Kennedy.
 Writing of her Radio 2 debut, The Daily Telegraph radio critic, Gillian Reynolds described Feltz's voice as "like lemon tea with honey".
 From January 2021, her show was extended by an hour and began at the earlier time of 04:00.
 She often covered Jeremy Vine's news and current affairs show on Radio 2 when Vine was away.
 During this time her early breakfast show was covered by another presenter, usually Nicki Chapman.
-Feltz announced on 28 July 2022 that she would leave the show the following day, and Radio 2 after 2 weeks of covering for Jeremy Vine on 26 August.
+Feltz announced in July 2022 that she would leave the show the following day, and Radio 2 after 2 weeks of covering for Jeremy Vine on 26 August.
 She was succeeded by weatherman Owain Wyn Evans permanently in February 2023.

-In January 2011, she started hosting The Vanessa Show on Channel 5.
-On 7 March 2011, Channel 5 moved the topical daytime show to an afternoon slot at 14:15 following disappointing ratings for the morning slot.
-The move allowed Feltz to appear in live editions of her TV show after her morning radio commitments.
-The show featured a mix of celebrity interviews, news items and debate around a range of issues.
-Ratings eventually improved and a second series of the show was planned to commence in September 2011 but it never went ahead.
-The Guardians "Media Monkey" blog dubbed Feltz "officially the hardest working woman in broadcasting" due to her weekday broadcasting commitments.

-On 7 September 2013, she re-entered the Celebrity Big Brother house to take part in a task.
+Between September and October 2013, Feltz appeared as a contestant eleventh series of Strictly Come Dancing.
+She was partnered with James Jordan, and they became the second couple to be eliminated, after losing a dance-off to Julien Macdonald and Janette Manrara in the third week of the competition.
+In September 2013, she re-entered the Celebrity Big Brother house to take part in a task for the twelfth series.
 She left the house the same day.
+She also returned again in January 2016 and January 2017 respectively, for tasks in the seventeenth and nineteenth series, the former of which she held a press conference for the housemates, and latter of which she assumed the role of a court judge.

 In July 2019, the BBC Annual Report recorded that Feltz was one of three women, along with Claudia Winkleman and Zoe Ball, amongst the ten highest paid BBC presenters, with a salary of £355,000.